floooh/objc-ast-experiments/README.md

 This is an experiment to create language bindings to macOS Objective-C APIs by parsing the output of 'clang -ast-dump=json'.

-To dampen the expectations a bit: it's useful for replacing specific snippets of Objective-C code, but it's probably too brittle for creating a general solution for writing large macOS applications in 'random' programming languages.
+To dampen the expectations a bit: it's useful for replacing specific snippets of Objective-C code, but it's probably too brittle as a general solution for writing large macOS applications in 'random' programming languages.
 Reason being that the output of 'clang -ast-dump' exposes tons of small type definition details which need to be handled specifically by the output parser.
 Supporting new system header declarations is mostly a trial-and-error process where the parser balks at some of the more complex type definitions in the macOS system headers, so adding new declarations to be 'exported' is a trial-and-error process.

 ## How it works